NiallPierce/Battleship/README.md

 ## Bugs

 ### Solved Bugs
-1. **Infinite Looping**: When finished placing ships the game would start infinitly loading a new board. added player/ai logic and game state checks to fix this.
+1. **Infinite Looping**: When finished placing ships the game would start infinitly loading a new board.
+Added player/ai logic and game state checks to fix this.
 2. **Linter Error** Issues with lines longer that 79 spaces and blank spaces.
 Able to fix using CI Python Linter.

 ### Remaining Bugs